jelastic-jps/qdpm/README.md

 # qdPM

-The package deploys the [qdPM](https://qdpm.net/) solution - a web-based project management tool with a user-friendly interface suitable for a small team working on multiple projects. qdPM offers a comprehensive suite of features including task management, time tracking, and reporting.
+The package deploys the [qdPM](https://qdpm.net/) solution - a web-based project management tool with a user-friendly interface suitable for a small team working on multiple projects. qdPM offers a comprehensive suite of features, including task management, time tracking, and reporting.

 ## Environment Topology